 What costs do I need to consider?

 Hiring staff allows you to serve more customers and make more money.
 Staff wages are a significant, but necessary, cost of doing business.
 You can get a clear idea of wage levels by looking at award rates for your industry and looking at job advertisements.

-- Utilities.
 You'll need to pay your electricity bills, so don't forget to factor that in.

 Professionals working in the hair and beauty industry must follow the laws and regulations of their state.
 Hairdressers require a qualification.
 Beauty salons must comply with health and safety regulations.

 Buying an existing business is a serious undertaking.
 You may be buying just the business and leasing the premises (leasehold) or buying a business and a commercial property (freehold).
 Either way, you need to do your research and seek expert advice where required.